leonardoraupp/Leonardo/README.md

 ###

 <p align="left">✨ Working with tech since 2021.
-Currently, I work as a QA in a technology company in Brazil.<br>📚 I'm currently learning web frameworks and techs, English and studying at a university.<br>🎯 Goals: Graduate at uni, become a great IT professional both in QA side and in Dev side.<br>🎲 Fun fact: I started my first experience in IT area as a PHP programmer but I coded often in Javascript than PHP.
+Currently, I work in a technology company in Brazil.<br>📚 I'm currently learning web frameworks and techs, English and studying at a university.<br>🎯 Goals: Graduate at uni, become a great IT professional both in QA side and in Dev side.<br>🎲 Fun fact: I started my first experience in IT area as a PHP programmer but I coded often in Javascript than PHP.
 Nowdays, I am into Backend development like Node and Java.
 I do exchange language, I teach Portuguese for abroad people who are interested.</p>

 ###